Aerobic Capacity vs Work Capacity: What to Train First

 What Work Capacity Is

-Work capacity is broader.
-It describes how much total work you can perform across multiple intensities, durations, and modalities.
+Work capacity is a broader concept explained in work capacity fundamentals.
+Work capacity describes how much total work you can perform across multiple intensities, durations, and modalities.
 It is not a single energy system.
 It is the body’s ability to handle repeated demands without breaking down.

 Work capacity involves aerobic systems, yes, but it also includes: